 Mexican Fish Stew

-This hearty stew from the Food Network features all sorts of delicious ingredients, including potatoes, corn, fire-roasted tomatoes and cilantro.
+This hearty stew features all sorts of delicious ingredients, including potatoes, corn, fire-roasted tomatoes and cilantro.
 It’s a great dinner that will keep you full throughout the night without weighing you down with heavy meats or lots of carbs.

 To freeze this delicious dinner, let the stew cool and then pour it into either a container (such as a washed yogurt container) or a few pint-sized freezer bags.
 To defrost the stew, fill your sink with cold water and put the containers or bags of stew in the sink.
 Once the stew has become liquid, reheat it on the stove until it has reached your desired temperature.